How to Install Firefox ESR on Ubuntu 26.04, 24.04 and 22.04

 Firefox ESR vs Standard Firefox on Ubuntu

-Standard FirefoxEvery 4 weeksLatest features, developer tools, general browsing
+Standard FirefoxRapid feature releases about every 4 weeksLatest browser features, developer tools, general browsing

 Choose Firefox ESR when critical workflows depend on consistent browser behavior, or when you manage systems for other users who need predictable updates.
 Standard Firefox is the better pick when you want the newest web technologies and developer tools as soon as Mozilla ships them.

-If you still have the default Snap build and want to remove it, the remove the Firefox Snap on Ubuntu walks through the full process.
+If you still have the default Snap build and want to remove it, remove the Firefox Snap on Ubuntu with the full profile and package cleanup path.
 For experimental builds, see how to install Firefox Beta or Nightly on Ubuntu.

 Manage Firefox ESR on Ubuntu